shibedrill/homepage/content/welcome.md

 tags = ["personal"]
 +++

 Welcome to my website!
 It's written in Markdown, and rendered statically using [Zola](https://www.getzola.org/) and the [Terminimal](https://github.com/pawroman/zola-theme-terminimal/) theme by [pawroman](https://github.com/pawroman).
+Currently, it's being served with [binserve](https://github.com/mufeedvh/binserve) by [mufeedvh](https://github.com/mufeedvh).
 Check out all the other blog posts and pages it's got to offer!!!

 More about myself:
 [About me](@/pages/about.md)